 She loved me once, but can love endure?

 We met by chance on a layover at orbital station E-34.
-She was a propulsion engineer, I was environmental.
-Exchanging complaints about our overdue shuttle, we began to talk.
+She was a propulsion engineer; I was environmental.
+Exchanging complaints about our overdue shuttle, we talked.
 We were both on our way to Mars planetary assignments.
-And once aboard our flight, we spent the hours lost in each other’s company, talking and laughing, telling our stories, as the beautiful blue globe of our home absently drifted away behind us.
-Our time on Mars felt like a dream; we were like children at play.
-Every moment not engaged in work, we spent together.
-And it was there in the open air of the Martian plains that her kiss and warm embrace showed me that she had fallen as much in love with me as I was with her.
+Once aboard our flight, we spent the hours lost in each other’s company, talking and laughing, telling our stories, all the while, the beautiful blue globe of our home absently drifting away behind us.

 Permanent positions had become available in the Outer Rim, a new world discovered, prime for re-imagining.
 We were both accepted and ready for what would be the work of our lives.